 While it may sound counterintuitive to treat pain with needles, we encourage you to keep an open mind as you read on to learn how you could benefit from dry needling.

 Muscles in the body sometimes develop what are called trigger points.
 These are highly sensitive areas that can be very painful when touched.
 Trigger points sometimes cause referred pain, which is a pain in other parts of the body.

 Dry needling involves pushing very thin stainless-steel needles into the trigger point areas to stimulate the tissue and desensitise it, thus relieving myofascial pain (just a fancy way of saying muscle pain).
 No medication or fluid is injected during the treatment – that’s why the name dry needling is used.
 The therapy works by changing how the muscles and the brain communicate, allowing the body to return to more normal, pain-free movements.

-If you suffer from pain and muscle tightness, dry needling treatments will help release pressure and tension and reduce inflammation in the area, giving you pain fast relief.
+If you suffer from pain and muscle tightness, dry needling treatments will help release pressure and tension and reduce inflammation in the area, giving you fast pain relief.
 People who play sports and want larger, more fluid movements in their joints can achieve an improved range of motion with dry needling.
 If you have suffered an injury, dry needling can also help speed up the recovery process.

 What Does Dry Needling Feel Like?
 Is Dry Needling Painful?

 Dry needling is not painful.
 You may experience different sensations